trunk-io/docs/check/configuration/supported/buildifier.md

 ## Auto Enabling

-buildifier will be auto-enabled if any of the following filetypes are present: *starlark, bazel-build, bazel-workspace*
+buildifier will be auto-enabled if any *Starlark, Bazel-build or Bazel-workspace* files are present.

 ## Settings